marrowe/word2diavec/README.md

 Example usage:
 `word2diavec.py --ft fasttext.model --w2v word2vec.model --in text_input.txt --out text_output.txt --an word-test.v1.txt`

+Output consists of a .txt file with the results of the four metrics.

 ## vector_training.py

 This script uses `gensim` implementations of FastText and word2vec to train models on a corpus of tweets.